 “So the principals have their powwow before the staff meeting on Mondays,” Roxy explains as she and Eggsy take a seat in the largest conference room.

 Eggsy nods, watching as the rest of the firm filter into the room.
-“What do they usual do in the principal’s meetings?”
+“What do they usually do in the principal’s meetings?”

 “Yell at each other, I reckon,” she replies with a shrug.
 Roxy uncaps her pen.
 “It’s basically a pissing contest, which Chester always wins because he signs the checks.”